ChristianGennari/SimpleHiker/README.md

 # SimpleHiker
 An application that tracks and displays your location (Address, Longitude, Latitude, Altitude etc.) through the Google Maps API.
-It also contains a compass and an info section.
+It also contains a compass and and an info section.

 # What I Learned
 	• How to connect the Google Maps API:s